streamduck-org/streamduck-java/README.md

-# streamduck-sharp
+# streamduck-java
-Hybrid C# and Rust rewrite of Streamduck daemon
+Hybrid Java and Rust rewrite of Streamduck daemon